JeffDeCola/my-go-examples/basic-syntax/interfaces/area-shapes-interfaces/README.md

 ## OVERVIEW

-Lets have one interface that can get the area for both a rectangle and a circle.
+Lets have one function that can get the area for both a rectangle and a circle.
+That's an interface.

 Define the rectangle using a struct,